How to Apply to the EATM Program

 - a "Humanities" type class - of 3 or more semester units (Philosophy, foreign language, etc..)

 - Physical Education or Dance courses - of 1 or more semester units

 Note - these 5 recommended courses above will finish the General Education requirements for the Associate Degree at Moorpark College.
 These 5 recommended courses above do not need to be completed before you apply.

-NOTE - Any student who has an Associate Degree or higher from an accredited college, does not need to take the 5 recommended courses above!
+NOTE - Any student who has an Associate Degree or higher from an accredited college in the United States, does not need to take the 5 recommended courses above!